HomeSmartMesh/website-hugo/content/docs/microcontrollers/nrf52/thread_sensortag.md

 # FAQ - Discussion
-* If you need support, want to ask a question or suggest a different answer, you can join the discussion on the discord server
+* If you need support, want to ask a question or suggest a different answer, you can join the discussion on the discourse forum
-{{<icon_button text="Discord - #thread-sensortag " href="https://discord.gg/SdKHaAfKN4" icon="discord" >}}
+{{<icon_button text="Home Smart Mesh - Thread Sensor Tag category" href="https://homesmartmesh.discourse.group/c/projects/thread-sensortag" icon="discourse" >}}

 {{<faq>}}
 Does this Thread SensorTag support MQTT ?